 George I. Sanchez Charter School - Houston - The charter school serves students otherwise left behind, at-risk youth, and dropouts from other schools to give them a second chance.
 The educational syllabus includes early college education courses.
 Students with poor academic performance receive additional support, including block scheduling, tutoring, and credit recovery programs, small class sizes, and counseling support.
 In addition, day-care and parenting classes are provided for students who are already parents, and gang intervention programs are utilized to engage students caught in street crime, all with the goal of creating a safer atmosphere in the schools to facilitate learning.
+The global coronavirus outbreak ("COVID-19") has necessarily curtailed day-care services for the time being.

 In June 1996, George I. Sanchez School (GIS) was designated as an open enrollment charter high school by the State of Texas and now receives its primary funding directly from the Texas Education Agency.
-Currently, GIS offers classes from Pre-Kindergarden and the 6th through the 12th grades on two campuses in Houston, Texas.
+Currently, GIS offers classes from Pre-Kindergarten and the 6th through the 12th grades on two campuses in Houston, Texas.